goauthentik/authentik/website/blog/2023-05-12-fixed-working-hours-are-outdated/item.md

 However, that dynamism can be harnessed and used to optimize our cognitive work.
 Being aware of what state our brains are in at the moment allows us to select tasks that are appropriate for the current cognitive “mood”.
 Feeling super-alert and deeply technical?
 Go ahead and dive deep to pump out a chunk of code for a new feature, or script a test plan, or refactor to solve a longstanding bug.
 Or, if you are feeling mentally exhausted but have excess energy, use that energy to do rote tasks that don’t require much brain work.
 Or, as is sometimes the case with work that demands highly functioning cognitive effort, perhaps you are simply burnt out and unable to focus at all.
 Take a long walk, play a quick game, step away from your work and brew a second cup of coffee… log in late, log off early, and get back to it when your brain is ready.

 While this might seem to be verging on irresponsible, using a flexible work schedule to your advantage can be a huge benefit, for both employee and employer.
-By playing into, and working collaboratively, with our brains we can actually increase productivity, creativity, and innovation.
+By playing into, and working collaboratively, with our own brains we can actually increase productivity, creativity, and innovation.

-This skill of optimizing when you work on what type of tasks can be considered as the antidote to the downsides and churn of intense multi-tasking.
+This skill of optimizing for when you work on what type of tasks can be considered as the antidote to the downsides and churn of intense multi-tasking.
 Recent studies have shown that doing too much multitasking at work can be counter-productive, because of the high “[switching costs](https://www.apa.org/topics/research/multitasking)”.
 If, instead of forcing our brains to frequently switch contexts and start the next task on the list, we first assess the current cognitive “mood” of our brains and then work on the types of tasks that align well with that mood, we can increase our productivity (and happiness).

 ### Reality of life